Mohamad-Alkaraazeh/WeatherFetcher_App/README.md

-# Weather An app for forecasting the weather in a city.
+**An app for forecasting the weather in a city.